subhagpo/PhoneGapDayWorkshop/Step 2: HockeyApp Setup/README.md

 - Sign up with Hockey App https://rink.hockeyapp.net/users/sign_up
 - Add your app to HockeyApp on the web portal and release it
+    - Get the app by downloading it from:  https://github.com/subhagpo/PGDAndroidApp
 - On your device signup to HockeyApp
     - Go to hockeyapp.net
     -  Open the Menu on the right, go to "Apps"